ERDES: A Benchmark Video Dataset for Retinal Detachment and Macular Status Classification in Ocular Ultrasound: Methods

-Instead, we adopted a YOLOv8-based preprocessing approach for the entire dataset.
-We trained the model in 151 manually annotated frames, where bounding boxes were drawn around the ROI (Figure~\ref{fig:eye_anatomy}), and validated it on an additional 51 annotated frames.
-The model was trained for 100 epochs with hyperparameter tuning.
 After training, the YOLOv8 model was applied to each video clip to locate the ROI.
 For each clip, we extracted the bounding boxes from all frames and selected the one with the highest confidence score to define the crop region for the entire clip.
 This automated preprocessing step is used only to localize the region of interest, allowing classification models to focus exclusively on the relevant anatomical structures.

 If the resulting cropped frame dimensions were not divisible by 16, we padded the frame with black pixels.
 This ensured compatibility with downstream processing and aligned with the architectural constraints of modern Vision Transformer (ViT)-based models, which typically operate on 16×16 patch sizes.